-In this article, we will discuss the differences between Lazy Evaluation and Eager Evaluation in C++.
-Before discussing their differences, we must know about Lazy Evaluation and Eager Evaluation in C++ with their examples.
+In this tutorial, we will explore the variances between Lazy Evaluation and Eager Evaluation in C++.
+Prior to delving into their distinctions, it is essential to understand Lazy Evaluation and Eager Evaluation in C++ along with illustrative examples.

 What is the Lazy Evaluation?